StigNygaard/lastfm-widgets/README.md

 The *Tracks* widget itself is made as a *webcomponent* using pure standard web client-side technologies (no frameworks or build tools needed).
 It can work "alone" communicating directly with Last.fm's Audioscrobbler v2 API, or it can be supported by a custom backend "proxy-api".
-The latter is encouraged because it makes it possible to implement throttling of requests to Last.fm's API.
+The latter is encouraged when possible, because it makes it possible to implement throttling of requests to Last.fm's API.

 This repository not only holds the widget itself, but also the demo page (https://lastfm-widgets.deno.dev/) and an example backend proxy-api.
 The proxy-api is made in [Deno](https://deno.com/) (server-side javascript/typescript).